Community Engagement

 “LFT Fiber is an amazing asset, not just for LSUE, but the entire community,” explained Dr. Sorenson.
 “It helps our entire region, all of our citizens, and our students, who need the fast and easy access to broadband.
 They conduct all of their business on digital platforms, so it’s critically important.”

-Funding for expansion into Eunice came from an NTIA(National Telecommunications and Information Administration) grant, providing3146 addresses in Eunice with access to LFT Fiber.
+Funding for expansion into Eunice came from an NTIA(National Telecommunications and Information Administration) grant, thanks to the hard work of the Acadiana Planning Commission, providing 3146 addresses in Eunice with access to LFT Fiber.